Denise Albe-Fessard: Early life and education

-Denise Albe-Fessard was born in Boulogne-Billancourt, France during the First World War to parents from farmer and artisan backgrounds.
-Her father was a railway engineer who aided in the construction of tracks that carried soldiers and ammunition to the front lines.
-She was the youngest child out of four and had the opportunity to receive the same education as her two brothers because this was more acceptable in Paris than it was in the provinces from which her family originated.
+Denise Albe-Fessard was born in Boulogne-Billancourt, France, during the First World War to parents with backgrounds in farming and cratmanship.
+Her father was a railway engineer who helped to lay tracks used for transporting soldiers and munitions to the front lines.
+The youngest child of four, she was able to receive the same education as her two brothers as this was more acceptable in Paris than in the provinces where her family originated.
 At the age of 10, she passed a competitive scholarship examination in her state primary school and received a free secondary education.
-She proceeded to earn an engineering degree in 1937 at School of Physique et Chimie de Paris, specializing in physics under the advice of her brother not to pursue medicine due to the struggles that women in that field faced.
-She graduated with a doctoral degree from University of Paris in 1950.
+She proceeded to earn an engineering degree in 1937 at the School of Physics and Chemistry in Paris, (ESPCI) specializing in physics after her brother advised her not to study medicine which often led to difficulties for women.
+She earned a doctorate from the University of Paris in 1950.

 Career and research

-After graduating ESPCI Paris in 1937, she struggled to find work as a female physicist and joined Rhône-Poulenc as a chemist.
+After graduating at ESPCI Paris in 1937, she struggled to find work as a female physicist and joined Rhône-Poulenc as a chemist.
 After a month there, she quit and joined the Centre National de la Recherche Scientifique (CNRS) as a technical assistant for Daniel Auger, a plant electrophysiologist.
 Working with amplifiers to measure electrical potentials of Nitella introduced Albe-Fessard to the limitations of recording bio-electric phenomena.

-During her work with Daniel Auger, she met the nervous physiologist and electrophysiologist Alfred Fessard (1900–1982), whom she married in 1942.
+During her work with Daniel Auger, she met the neuro- and electrophysiologist Alfred Fessard (1900–1982), whom she married in 1942.
+They had one child, Jean, born in 1958.
 It was Albe-Fessard who constructed the electronic equipment that Fessard used to make the stimulators and amplifiers necessary for his study of electrophysiology.
-She went on to become the director of the physiological laboratory of nervous centers of the Sciences faculty.
+She went on to become the director of the physiological laboratory for neurology at the Sciences faculty or École pratique des hautes études (EPHE) until her retirement in 1969.

 Early on, Albe-Fessard studied the electrical activity of electric fish.
 Her work on microelectrode recordings of a cat's cerebral cortex in the 1950s was one of the first intracellular recordings of a mammalian brain.

+Albe-Fessard published a considerable number of papers documenting her research into the areas of electrophysiology, anatomy and pharmacology.
+Drawing on the results of her investigations into various animal species (electric ray, rats, cats, mouse lemur), wherever possible she applied her findings to humans, in particular in relation to somatosensory integration and pain.
+She developed and made use of evolving techniques such as intracellular recording in connection with nervous system activity.

 Albe-Fessard chaired the scientific committee of the first international congress on pain in 1975 in Florence, Italy.
-From 1978 to 1984, she was a member of various other committees.
+From 1978 to 1984, she was a member of several other committees.

 She was the first president of the International Association for the Study of Pain (IASP) between 1975 and 1978.